platformatic/platformatic/docs/guides/prisma.md

 If you want to get a quick overview of how Prisma works, you can follow the [Quickstart](https://www.prisma.io/docs/getting-started/quickstart) or read the [Introduction](https://www.prisma.io/docs/understand-prisma/introduction) in the Prisma documentation.

-## How Prisma can improve your workflow with Platformatic DB:
+## How Prisma can improve your workflow with Platformatic DB

 While Platformatic speeds up development of your REST and GraphQL APIs, Prisma can complement the workflow in several ways: